ajju10/portiq/README.md

 ## Contributing

 This project is a work in progress and was built primarily for learning purposes.
 I welcome any and all feedback, suggestions, and contributions!
-If you have any ideas for improvement or have found a bug, please feel free to open an issue or submit a pull request.
+If you have any ideas for improvement, please feel free to open an issue or submit a pull request.

 ## License